≡ Menu

 This kibble is the final one on my list.

 The Diamond Senior from Diamond Pet Foods is made from chicken and has added glucosamine and chondroitin.
-The kibble is rich in antioxidants and comes with added probiotics that promote your dog’s gut health.
+The kibble is rich in antioxidants and has added probiotics that promote your dog’s gut health.

-This dog food is an above-average one when assessed by ingredients used to make it.
+This dog food is above-average when assessed by the ingredients used to make it.

 Let us go over the macronutrients.